| One month | Three months | One year | Three years (p.a) | Five years (p.a) | |

 Fund Highlights

-− The move higher in interest rates was the key driver of underperformance with longer duration unhelpful.
+− The move higher in interest rates over the month and quarter was the key driver of fund returns with longer duration unhelpful.

-− NZ government bonds performed marginally better than swaps with smaller increases in yields.
+− NZ government bonds performed better than swaps with smaller increases in yields contracting their spread relative to similar maturities of swap.

 − We expect the funds will perform well over the medium term supported by carry and roll with a steep positive yield curve.